 His route begins at the Q train stop across from Prospect Park, where someone is usually feeding pigeons, and his son, when along for the warm-up, likes to run straight through the flock.
 Inside the park, a particular pond marks the moment Francois stops to look up.
 “I take a second to be grateful,” he says.
 “Look where we are.
 Look where we came from.”
 Post-run, when he isn’t heading straight home, he stops at Brooklyn Perk, the local coffee chain where he’s hosted runs with his own club.

 Ayaka Guido and her husband had been watching the marathon together for years, saying they’d run it ‘one day.’
-Well, that ‘one day’ turned out to be a random night with a glass of champagne.
+As it turns out, ‘one day’ arrived with a glass of champagne and a marathon lottery opening.
 “It was champagne and the fact that there was a lottery opening,” she says.
 “I signed up, and for some odd reason, I was one of the three percent who got in.
 I didn’t realize how crazy that was.”

 Guido, the executive chef at ABC Kitchen in Dumbo, is a former military kid who found her way to New York via the Culinary Institute of America.
 That first champagne-induced marathon, she admits, she didn’t really train for.
 “When you count to 13, you’re like, that’s fast,” she says.
 “But then you’re in it, and it’s never-ending.”
 By the half-mark, she called her husband mid-race to ask whether “13” meant one more mile or two.